-Annabella’s experience of taking part in research
+My experience taking part in research: Annabella

 Thank you for agreeing to share your experience.
 Firstly, can you tell us how you found out about the study?